MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-probeforwrite.md

 |Accesses each page in the buffer (additional overhead)| |x|
 |Modifies each page in the buffer (may cause unexpected behavior if same buffer is used in parallel with multiple driver requests)| |x|

 Historically, on certain processors which did not honor read only permissions for kernel mode code, there were meaningful functional differences between **ProbeForWrite** and **ProbeForRead**.
-In these cases, the operating system previously relied on **ProbeForWrite*** performing an explicit paging writability check.
-This distinction is no longer meaningful for any processors that are supported by Windows NT 4.0 (or later) operating system versions.
+In these cases, the operating system previously relied on **ProbeForWrite** performing an explicit paging writability check.
+This distinction is no longer meaningful for any processors that are supported by Windows NT 4.0 or later.

 ### Legacy remarks